Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 # Flagsmith Jira App

 This project contains a Forge app written in TypeScript that provides a table of Flagsmith features in a Jira issue panel.
+The app is based on the [Jira hello world app](https://developer.atlassian.com/platform/forge/build-a-hello-world-app-in-jira/) so any oddities in its configuration are as created by following those instructions.

 See [developer.atlassian.com/platform/forge](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

-This app is based on the [Jira hello world app](https://developer.atlassian.com/platform/forge/build-a-hello-world-app-in-jira/) so any oddities in its configuration are as created by following those instructions.

 ## Overview